SpaceJello/alexa-glow/README.md

 AMAZON.StopIntent stop glow
 ```
 Next all you have to do is replace the index.json in the SpaceFactsSkillsTemplate.json with index.json from alexa-glow.

-After that continue following the directions as normal and try it out